 The last game we wanted to talk about proves my earlier point that it can be difficult to follow specific esports leagues.

-Fortnite is an incredibly popular esports game that launched their league approximately 1-year ago.
+Fortnite is a popular esports game that launched their league approximately 1-year ago.

 Since their league is so young, it can be challenging for fans to know precisely when tournaments are being held and when they should tune in.
 They’ve been broadcasting a lot of matches during the summer, but they’re inconsistent.